timmens/r-course/README.md

 ### Lecture Notes

 All notes that were written during the live coding are available in the folder `lecture-notes`.
-You can find the exercises in the folder `exercises`.

 ### Exercises